For dates & times, Click Here

 In order to receive the Finance & Legal Achievement Badge, the organization must submit the following items to UNA to be reviewed:

-Bylaws—Organization’s bylaws, including description of voting procedures, number of board members, terms of office, method of removal from office, how bylaws are revised, and description of officers and their duties.
+Articles of Incorporation and Bylaws—Organization’s bylaws, including description of voting procedures, number of board members, terms of office, method of removal from office, how bylaws are revised, and description of officers and their duties.

 Policies and Procedures—Policies and Procedures manual or similar compilation of organization’s policies, including code of conduct, whistleblower policy, non-discrimination policy, document retention and destruction policy, and conflict of interest policy.